With Nicholas bearing down, 'anxious' Louisianans brace for another storm

 Just three weeks after Katrina stormed its way into the history books with life-altering, city-devastating impacts in southeastern Louisiana, Rita made landfall near the Texas-Louisiana border and left billions of dollars of its own devastation, piggybacking Katrina to redamage the hardly repaired areas of the Gulf Coast.

-Less than three weeks after Hurricane Ida ravaged southeastern Louisiana, Nicholas is gathering strength ahead of a forecast landfall in Texas.
+Less than three weeks after Hurricane Ida ravaged southeastern Louisiana, Nicholas moving across Texas after making landfall on the coast.
 And while it does that, meteorologists say the already exhausted residents of Louisiana should be on guard for yet another round of dousing tropical impacts.

 "The neighbors and all of us, we're feeling pretty anxious watching this other depression out there," Valerie Williams of Luling, Louisiana, told The New York Times.
 Her house's roof still wears the blue tarp bandage after taking a beating from Ida's damaging winds.
 "We don't need another one, we really don't."